 - medications to manage blood sugar levels

-- aspirin to help prevent blood clots
+- aspirin or another blood thinner to help prevent blood clots

 - surgery for clogged arteries in the neck